About this listing

 * an all season duvet (which can be adjusted from 4 to 13.5 tog, depending on how warm you like it)

 * anti-allergen duvet and pillows also available, just ask

 * electric blanket

 * easy to find *free* on street parking

-This lovely room is furnished with a desk and chair, bookshelves, double bed and plenty of room to store your things in the wardrobe.
-We hope to help make travelling a bit easier, so you'll find toiletries, a universal travel adaptor and hairdryer all in your room.
+This lovely room is furnished with a desk and chair, bookshelves, double bed and room to store your things in the wardrobe.
+We hope to help make travelling a bit easier, so you'll find a universal travel adaptor and a hairdryer in your room.
 Clean linens and towels are provided and spare towels and blankets are in the bottom of your wardrobe if needed.
-There's a small shared bathroom with bath and overbath shower and a shared kitchen/dining room so you can make your own meals while you're here.
-There are two communal tvs with cable connection in both the kitchen and front room, free WiFi throughout the house and both a washing machine and dryer should you need to do laundry.
-We want you to feel at home while you're with us, the only spaces that are 'off limits' are our own bedrooms and the office.

 Interaction with Guests

-We work full time so may be quite busy during the week.
+We both work so may be quite busy during the week, but we try very hard to make you feel comfortable and at home while you stay with us and are always happy to give advice and directions.
 Some guests enjoy feeling part of our sometimes chaotic family and others prefer to have a bit more space, we'll do our best to get the balance right while you're here.

 The area - St Werburghs: